NickRoccuzzo/Vectr/README.md

 The Vectr platform provides a suite of dynamic and interactive visualizations to help users analyze stock options data effectively.
 Here's what the visualizations include:

 - **💲 Current Price Line 💲**:
-  - A horizontal line is plotted on the graph to represent the current price of the stock.
+  - A bright blue horizontal line is plotted on the graph to represent the current price of the stock.
   - This helps users quickly see where the current price stands relative to the available options data.

 - **📊 Bar Graphs for Open Interest (OI) 📊**: